Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Prospective experiments and future experimental facilities

 The proton DVCS is the most extensively studied exclusive process relevant to GPDs from both experimental and theoretical sides.
-Pseudo-data of unpolarized cross sections in two typical bins ($x_B$ = 0.012, $Q^2$ = 2.2~GeV$^2$ and $x_B$ = 0.055, $Q^2$ = 12.1~GeV$^2$) in the EicC kinematical region are shown in Fig.~\ref{fig:EicC_pDVCS_proj}.
+Pseudo-data of unpolarized cross sections in two typical bins {($0.0102 < x_B < 0.0139$, $1.63 < Q^2 < 2.64$ GeV$^2$ and $0.0475 < x_B < 0.0646$, $6.98 < Q^2 < 18.45$ GeV$^2$)} in the EicC kinematical region are shown in Fig.~\ref{fig:EicC_pDVCS_proj}.
 The simulation takes into account the acceptance and resolution of the state-of-art design of detectors within the adapted MILOU generator~\cite{Perez:2004ig,Cao:2023wyz}.
-The estimated statistical uncertainties of asymmetry measurements range from 1.0\% $\sim$ 5.0\% for all kinematic bins during a year of data-taking with a luminosity of $2 \times 10^{33}$ cm$^{-2}$ s$^{-1}$.
-The systematical errors are expected to not exceed or be comparable to the statistical ones.
-The impact of these pseudo-data of all asymmetries ($A_{UT}$, $A_{UL}$, $A_{LU}$, $A_{LL}$, and $A_{LT}$) on the extraction of CFFs is investigated with the help of Gepard neural network~\cite{Kumericki:2011rz,Kumericki:2019ddg,Cuic:2020iwt} in similar framework in Fig.~\ref{fig:flavsep}.
-This global analysis concludes that EicC can significantly improve the precision of all CFFs down to $\xi \sim 10^{-4}$.
+The estimated statistical uncertainties of asymmetry measurements range from 1.0\% $\sim$ 5.0\% {for all 69 kinematic bins within the range of $1.0 < Q^2 < 80.0$ GeV$^2$, $0.003 < x_B < 0.3$, and $0.02 < -t < 1.0$ GeV$^2$} during a year of data-taking with a luminosity of $2 \times 10^{33}$ cm$^{-2}$ s$^{-1}$ \cite{Huang:2025wdq}.
+The systematical errors are expected to not exceed or be comparable to the statistical ones. {The impact of these pseudo-data of all asymmetries ($A_{UT}$, $A_{UL}$, $A_{LU}$, $A_{LL}$, and $A_{LT}$) on the extraction of CFFs is shown in Fig. \ref{fig:EicC_pDVCS_imp} with the help of Gepard neural network~\cite{Kumericki:2011rz,Kumericki:2019ddg,Cuic:2020iwt} in a similar framework in Fig.~\ref{fig:flavsep}.
+The kinematic cuts $Q^2 > 1.5~\text{GeV}^2, -{t}/{Q^2} < 0.2$ are applied to all data sets with an aim to suppress the higher-twist contribution.
+Re$\widetilde{\mathcal{H}}$ and Re$\widetilde{\mathcal{E}}$ are set to be vanishing.
+Dispersion relations are implemented for the CFFs ${\mathcal{H}}$ and ${\mathcal{E}}$ \cite{Huang:2026eai}, unlike in a previous impact study \cite{Huang:2025wdq}.} The global analysis concludes that EicC can fairly improve the precision of all CFFs down to $\xi \sim 10^{-4}$, {with substantial improvements in the sea-quark region.}

-At the leading twist, pseudoscalar meson production is sensitive to the axial-vector GPDs.
-The $\pi^0$ DVMP is advantageous at EicC in the sense that the regime of $Q^2>$ 10.0~GeV$^2$ is feasible in order to investigate the applicability of the factorization theorem.
-On the other hand, polarized deuterons and helium-3 beams are available for flavor separation of CFFs.
+At the leading twist, pseudoscalar meson production is sensitive to the axial-vector GPDs. {The $\pi^0$ DVMP is advantageous at EicC where the accessible regime of $Q^2>$ 10.0~GeV$^2$ will allow us to investigate the applicability of the factorization theorem \cite{Chen:2026vff}.} On the other hand, polarized deuterons and helium-3 beams are available for flavor separation of CFFs.